Published: December 2023

-Whilst the needs of women may have changed over that time, the fundamental principles behind what we do haven’t.
+Whilst the needs of women may have changed over time, the fundamental principles behind what we do haven’t.

 In 2006, our objects were widened by the Charity Commission from poor widows of good character to include, single women in need over the age of 55.
-In furtherance of the modernisation of the Charity, in April 2020, we were granted consent to become a Charitable Incorporated Organisation (CIO) governed by a Charity Commission Scheme with a registration number of 1189291.
-During 2020, the charity will move across to the modern entity and its revised objects.
+In furtherance of the modernisation of the Charity, in April 2020, we were granted consent to become a Charitable Incorporated Organisation (CIO) governed by a new Charity Commission Scheme with a registration number of 1189291.
+From January 1st 2021 all Thorner’s Homes charitable activity will be within the new CIO.

 “The objects of the CIO are, for the public benefit: